bazaah/trope/README.md

 # Trope Doc

 Trope is a simple command line utility for merging various config file types and environmental variables into either YAML or JSON.
-It is a pure Rust implmentation built for speed and as a showcase of Rust's ability to handle merging different types.
+It is a pure Rust implementation built for speed and as a showcase of Rust's ability to handle merging different types.
 It uses *clap-rs* for CLI interpretation, *config-rs* for file handling and *serde* for serialization.